wp-plugins/wpnewsman-newsletters/readme.txt

 3. Subscriber management.

 == Changelog ==

+= 1.6.4 =
+* Fixed: form fields with unicode names were not stored to the database.
+* Fixed: some Russian characters in the templates became broken during sending.
+* Fixed: sometimes in multilingual setup, links in system emails were pointing to the action pages in the different language.
+* Fixed: Schedule time was shown as 'Invalid Date' in the emails table.
+* Fixed: emails and email templates larger than 64k where truncated.
+* Added: ability to change the email address for admin notifications.
+* Fixed: Punctuation characters were removed at the begining of the post when using fancy excerpt mode.
+Special thank to our user Oleg for the fix.

 = 1.6.3 =
 * Fixed: work of the external form which showed full site pages in some cases.